Duncan-Brain/firstmate/README.md

 # <img src="/assets/logo-300px.png" width='75px'></img> Firstmate - v.0.1.0
 Firstmate is a boilerplate full-stack web controller that allows you to initialize and maintain a web-based project in a CI/CD style pipeline.

 Boilerplate projects are available to help you get started or adapt to your own containerized project.
-They have

 Once setup, new websites, subdomains or other projects can be added easily to the controller.
 Be sure to choose the appropriate server resources your cluster will need to handle your projects.

+~ **Currently ~2 Hr Setup Time** ~

 ## Vision
 This project is for those maybe struggling to show off their projects because backend maintenance and a simple workflow for CI/CD is cumbersome.
 Firstmate can also be useful for hackathons or other temporary projects. <a href="/#updating-web-projects" style="color: blue; text-decoration: underline; text-decoration-style: dotted;font-size: small">A workflow diagram</a> of the after-setup workflow is shown in the *'Updating Web Projects'* section.